Spend Your Time

 To allay any guilt you might have just taking vacations for their own sake, I encourage everyone to at least observe these important universal holidays: Public Domain Day (1⁄1), One-Two-Three Day (1⁄23), Doubling Day (1⁄24), ⌊π⌋ Day (3⁄14), Post-Patrick’s Day (3⁄18), Qualification Day (nationality-dependent), Bitcoin Pizza Day (5⁄22), Pau Day (6⁄10),Juneteenth (6⁄19), Alan Turing Day (6⁄23), ⌊τ⌋ Day (6⁄28), ⌈τ⌉ Day (6⁄29), Nikola Tesla Day (7⁄10), Wends’ Day (after most Tuesdays), Danny Lewin Day (9⁄10), Norman Borlaug Day (9⁄12), Talk Like a Pirate Day (9⁄19), Randy Pausch Day (10⁄23), Dennis Ritchie Day (10⁄30), Grace Hopper Day (12⁄9), and Isaac Netwon Day (12⁄25).

 - This website is based on a talk I first gave at the Doctoral Colloquim at USENIX Security Symposium 2014 which was followed by a panel on “Work-Life Balance” (which ran until after 9pm on an evening during the conference).
 Of the three panelists, two advocated for the “don’t have a life” and questioned the premise of the panel.
 The third, thankfully, was at least somewhat on the fence about having a life being a good thing, but early enough in her career to be unsure how compatible this was with being a professor.
 (The USENIX organizers found this sufficiently disturbing to not post the video of the event.) [return]

-- In some semi-developed countries like the United States countries, it may also be necessary to work to generate enough income to provide for your family’s subsistence and basic needs.
-It is probably not necessary to work at all to do this, though, in fully-developed countries like Canada and Denmark) that are rich and moral enough to provide basic nutrition, shelter and adequate health coverage to all their citizens. [return]
+- In some semi-developed countries like the United States countries, it may also be necessary to work to generate enough income to provide for your subsistence and basic needs.
+It is probably not necessary to work at all to do this, though, in fully-developed countries like Canada and Denmark that are rich and moral enough to provide basic nutrition, shelter and adequate health coverage to all their citizens. [return]